 U.S. Senator Josh Hawley of Missouri has the leadership acumen to succeed Donald J. Trump as the President of the United States.
 Yet he’s the youngest current U.S. Senator to take office at age thirty-nine after running a spirited political campaign.
-Hawley is a conservative of the heart, imbued by the populist spirit of the Trump campaign, and possessed of considerable fealty to working class Americans in the “Great American Middle.”
-As a practical matter, Hawley — as a political statesman — may in the long-run better exemplify the populist nationalism of Donald J. Trump than Trump himself.
-Hawley has the prescience to diagnose the profound social crisis of our time, the vision to articulate the basis for reform with “the new politics of national renewal,” and finally, Hawley possesses the political capital and wherewithal to carry the imperative of needed political and social reform forward.
-Hawley seems less likely to persist in Trump’s proclivity for self-congratulations and exaggerating accomplishments.
+Hawley is a conservative of the heart, imbued by the populist spirit of the Trump campaign, and possessed of considerable fealty to working-class Americans in the “Great American Middle.”
+As a practical matter, Hawley — as a political statesman — may in the long-run be a worthy successor of the populist nationalism of Donald J. Trump.
+Hawley has the prescience to diagnose the profound social crisis of our time, the vision to articulate the basis for reform with “the new politics of national renewal.”
+Hawley possesses the political capital and wherewithal to carry the imperative of needed conservative reform forward.

 Consider his recent op-ed article published in The American Conservative, entitled “Restoring the Great American Middle.”
 Herein U.S. Senator Josh Hawley articulates a spirited populism that fits the mood of the Republican political base that has been galvanized to action by the campaign themes of “Make America Great Again.”
-First and foremost, it acknowledges that there’s something deeply flawed about the status quo and it points to the time-honored values of a distant past whereby Americans were drawn together by a spirit of amity and patriotism, adherence to Christian moral norms as the societal standard, a profound sense of rootedness in their local community, and being apt to cherish strong traditional patriarchal families.
+He acknowledges that there’s something deeply flawed about the status quo and he points to the time-honored values of a both recent and distant past whereby Americans were drawn together.
+This nostalgic past was animated a spirit of amity and patriotism, adherence to Christian moral norms as the societal standard, a profound sense of rootedness in one’s local community, and a willingness to cherish strong traditional patriarchal families.

 Hawley opens by pronouncing the predicament of modern America, declaring boldly: “We are in crisis—a loss of respect and work, the decline of home and family, an epidemic of loneliness and despair.”
 Hawley sees this predicament as profound in its consequences.

-Though educated at both Yale and Stanford, Hawley appears deeply imbued by a sense of noblesse oblige, the notion that the fortunate and well-to-do must possess a duty and social obligation to those who are less fortunate.
-What separates him from the elites, however, is that Hawley identifies with the values of “the Great American Middle,” which constitutes the middle/working class that powers the economic engine of the United States.
+Though educated at both Yale and Stanford, Hawley appears imbued by a sense of noblesse oblige, the notion that the well-to-do must possess a sense of duty and social obligation to those who are less fortunate.
+What separates him from the elites is that Hawley identifies with the values of “the Great American Middle,” which constitutes the middle/working class that powers the economic engine of the United States.
 He opens by declaring, in part:

 I grew up in a small place in the middle of Missouri, a town called Lexington that sits atop the bluffs of the Missouri River along old Highway 13.
 It’s a simple place, but a proud one.
 Union and Confederate soldiers clashed there early in the Civil War, and the town cherishes that memory, proud to have mattered in the nation’s history.
 People there believe they matter still, that their way of life represents something valuable to America.

-Having identified with small-town America, Hawley connects Lexington, Missouri to the rugged pioneering spirit of hard work and family values that built the United States from its impetus:
+Having identified with small-town America, Hawley connects his native Lexington, Missouri to the rugged pioneering spirit of hard work and family values that built the United States from its impetus:

 These are the people who explored a continent, who built the railroads, who opened the West.
 These are the workers whose labor launched the Industrial Revolution and whose ingenuity made the American economy the marvel of the world.
 These are the families that have rallied to this country’s flag at every hour of danger, and who shoulder the burden of defending our nation even now.